kunikasirpor/image_slider/README.md

-Responsive 3D Image Slider
+# Responsive_3D_Image_Slider

-This project is a responsive 3D image slider designed using HTML, CSS, and JavaScript.
-It creates a beautiful view and interactive screen to display multiple images with cool transitions and amazing captions.
+Responsive 3D image slider that is designed with the help of HTML, CSS, and JavaScript.
+It creates a beautiful and interactive interface to show multiple images with cool transitions and amazing captions.

-Features
+## Features

-3D Carousel Effect: The current image is displayed centrally while the images before and after are faded with their positions respectively on the left and right.
+- **3D Carousel Effect**: Displays the current image centrally while the previous and next images are faded and positioned on the left and right respectively.

-Responsive Design: Totally responsive for the different screens sizes, with full support on desktops, tablets, and mobile devices.
+- **Responsive Design**: Fully responsive for different screen sizes, with full support on desktops, tablets, and mobile devices.

-Smoothe Transition: Incorporates smooth slide animation.
+- **Smooth Transition**: Includes smooth slide animations.

-Navigation Control: Navigation controls which include navigating buttons to the previous and next images.
+- **Navigation Control**: Includes navigation buttons to switch to the previous and next images.

-Auto-sliding: Auto-switches to the next image every 5 seconds.
+- **Auto-Sliding**: Automatically switches to the next image every 5 seconds.

-Technologies Used
+## Technologies Used

-**HTML**: In constructing the structure of the slider.
+- **HTML5**: Used to construct the structure of the slider.
-**CSS**: Styling, animation, and responsiveness.
+- **CSS3**: For styling, animations, and responsive design.
-**JavaScript** : Slider features, such as navigation and automatic sliding.
+- **JavaScript (ES6)**: To enable slider features such as navigation and automatic sliding.